samicrusader/cbftp-svn/README.md

    than "normal".
 The auto mode is meant to be a balanced setting that works very well in most scenarios.

-Q: Cbftp looks weird.
+Cbftp looks weird.
 It shows things like ljljljljljljljljlj in various places.
 And/or I can't see the snake when trying to play snake.
 Why?
-A: Cbftp is meant to be displayed with unicode.
+> Cbftp is meant to be displayed with unicode.
 Somewhere between cbftp and your terminal emulator, there is a component that strips unicode characters away.
 It could be that your system locale is not set to UTF-8, that your screen or tmux doesn't have UTF-8 enabled, that the ncurses build on your